High-quality Industrial Metal 3D Printing: DMLS and Binder Jetting Service |

 DMLS, also known as direct metal laser melting (DMLM), uses a laser to selectively fuse sections of fine metal powder from the ground up.
 DMLS is advantageous because it can produce fully dense parts for fluid transfer applications.
 DMLS can use aluminum AlSi10Mg, stainless steel, maraging steel, tool steel, and Inconel.
 It is more expensive than binder jetting but has superior mechanical properties for high-precision applications.
 Learn more about DMLS materials, post-processing, tolerances, and applications →

-Metal binder jet is a multi-step process that first selectively deposits a binding agent onto metal metal powder to hold the metal powder in a 3-dimensional shape.
+Metal binder jet is a multi-step process that first selectively deposits a binding agent onto a metal powder bed, layer by layer, to hold the metal powder in a 3-dimensional shape.
 This resulting shape is left to cure, then put into a furnace to sinter or be infiltrated with bronze.
 Binder jet parts with overhanging features are supported by unused powder on all sides of the part, which usually eliminates the need for post-processing.

 Binder jetting is a popular metal 3D printing choice because parts are cheap and fast, which allows for higher volume, cost-effective production.
-Parts are excellent for functional prototypes or end-use parts with a density ranging from 97-99%.
-However, these parts may be prone to shrinkage so engineers should design parts with design-for-manufacturing principles in mind.
+Parts are excellent for functional prototypes or end-use parts with a density of ~95% or greater.
+Metal binder jetting is also frequently used by artists and hobbyists because of its ability to create complex features at a fraction of the cost of DMLS or machining.
+Unlike DMLS, binder jet parts are prone to shrinkage so engineers should design parts with design-for-manufacturing principles in mind.
+This could include scaling their CAD model size by 1-2% and enlarging holes.
 Learn more about binder jetting materials, post-processing, tolerances, and applications →

 Metal 3D printing can be used for rapid industrial tooling, where the metal 3D print can be used for parts with complex curvatures and small, thin-walled parts like conformal jigs and fixtures, stamps, dies, and cutting inserts.